Timothy-Ho0203/ip/docs/README.md

 ![Screenshot of tommyTalks in action.](Ui.png)

-Ever wondered if there was an easier way to keep track of your tasks? :thinking:\
+Ever wondered if there was an easier way to keep track of your tasks?\
 Look no further, introducing **Tommy** - _your one-stop task manager_\
 **Add**, **delete** and **sort** your tasks according to their priorities, and keep track of their completion status all in one place!